AdamMYoung/ObjectBus/README.md

 ## Usage

-First create your object bus in the ConfigureServices() method, like so:
+First create your ObjectBus in the ConfigureServices() method, like so:

 ```csharp
 services.CreateObjectBus<YourMessageObject>(p =>
 	p.Configure("ConnectionString", "QueueName"));
 ```
-Then, access the object bus via dependency injection in the constructor:
+Then, access the ObjectBus via dependency injection in the constructor:

 ```csharp
 private IObjectBus<YourMessageObject> NewObjectBus { get; }